mars0i/forage/README.md

 https://cs.gmu.edu/~eclab/projects/mason .
 (If you were going to use MASON in a full-fledged manner, you'd also need some other files as well.)
 Then install that jar file in your local Maven configuration so that Leiningen can find it.
-In unix systems such as MacOS, the local Maven repoistory is in
+In unix systems such as MacOS, your local Maven repoistory is probably in $HOME/.m2 .
-$HOME/.m2 .
 You can use Leiningen to perform the installation if you want:
 Temporarily add this line to project.clj (e.g. just before `:source-paths`).
 ```clojure
 :plugins [[lein-localrepo "0.5.3"]]